yuchenwu73/yuchenwu73.github.io/contents/home.md

 ### Education

 * **M.Eng.
-(Expected: 09/2025 - 06/2028)**: National Key Laboratory of Intelligent Collaborative Computing Technology, University of Electronic Science and Technology of China, Chengdu, China
+(Expected: 09/2025 - 06/2028)**: Laboratory of Intelligent Collaborative Computing, University of Electronic Science and Technology of China, Chengdu, China
 * **B.Eng.
 (09/2021 - 06/2025)**: School of Computer Science and Engineering, Anhui University of Science and Technology, Huainan, China

 ### Research Interests